To enable mod_rewrite (URL rewriting) for your hosted website, follow these steps:

 Always back up your

-file before making changesSyntax errors in
+.htaccessfile before making changesSyntax errors in

-can make your site inaccessible - if this happens, delete or rename the file via FTP or File Manager to restore accessFor WordPress sites, the default
+.htaccesscan make your site inaccessible - if this happens, delete or rename the file via FTP or File Manager to restore accessFor WordPress sites, the default

-rules are usually sufficient
+.htaccessrules are usually sufficient

-, check your syntax carefully or revert to a previous version.
+If you encounter 500 Internal Server errors after editing.htaccess, check your syntax carefully or revert to a previous version.